 Did you notice they didn’t answer the question?

 Within the Terms of Service page of the Nugenix website, I discovered that the company that owns Nugenix is Direct Digital LLC (DirectDigitalLLC.com).
-Direct Digital is also the company that makes the arthritis supplement, Instaflex (click to see my review)
+Direct Digital is also the company that makes the arthritis supplement, Instaflex (click to the review)

 The Nugenix Test Your Manhood Test